 What is PROFINET?

-PROFINET is optimized in terms of cyclical data exchange and offers many new features and enhancements with regard to parameterization and diagnosis compared to traditional fieldbus technologies.
+PROFINET was optimized in the area of cyclical data exchange and offers several new functions and extensions compared to conventional fieldbuses, particularly in relation to parameterization and diagnostics.

 Flexible Network Topology